simaomansur/beat-layer/README.md

 - create a use case diagram (DONE)
 - create a class diagram (DONE)
 - create a sequence diagram (DONE)
 - create a vision statement (The project must have a vision statement that describes what the purpose of the software is, the type of problem it tries to solve, and the target audience.)
+(DONE)
 - At least one white-box and one black-box test, none of them related to user creation or authentication, must be provided.
+(DONE)
 ## All
 - The main branch must be protected and require a code review before a pull request approval.
 (DONE)
 - All source code must have a consistent header comment with a brief description and its author.
+(DONE)
-- Code written for this project must comply to PEP8 code style standards
+- Code written for this project must comply to PEP8 code style standards (DONE)
 - Test coverage report must be generated using Python's coverage.

+To-Do before tomorrow ends:
+•	Fix test to work with coverage
+•	Docker
+•	Make sure requirements is up to date
+•	How to deploy!!

 ```